smi7hy96/eng-57-git-github-md/README.md

 This repo covers the following tools:
 - Git
 - Github
+- Bash
 - README files
 - MarkDown files (.md)

+## Bash
+Bash is a scripting language used by command line terminals.
+We can use it to create files, navigate our computer or run programs.

-## Basic Bash Commands
+### Basic Bash Commands
-These are the main commands:

 - pwd --> print working directory
 - ls --> list short